The roofing square

 Fee and refreshments

 £115 per person for full participation in the workshop, to include teas, coffees and a light lunch.
-Please let the Museum know in advance any special dietary requirements.
+Please let the Museum know in advance if you have any dietary requirements.

 Please read our terms and conditions before booking.